Versal/course-statistics-api/README.md

 ## Overview

-The Versal Course Statistics API enables organizations to manage learners, courses, and performance metrics from applications built on top of the [Versal Platform](https://versal.com).
+The Versal Course Statistics API enables organizations to manage users, courses, and performance metrics from applications built on top of the [Versal Platform](https://versal.com).

-**Version**: 0.7.0
+**Version**: 0.8.0

 ## Contents